VoLKyyyOG/COMP30024/README.md

-COMP300024 - Artificial Intellgience, The University of Melbourne
+COMP300024 - Artificial Intelligence, The University of Melbourne
 =========
 GitHub for Akira and Callum.